Amid the increasing competition, every brand today looks for fresh and exciting marketing strategies that make its offering stand out.

 Taco Bell And Doritos

-The Taco bell Doritos co-branded Doritos Locos Tacos is known as one of the most successful food co-brands.
+The Taco bell Doritos co-branded Doritos Locos Tacos is one of the most successful food co-brands.
 The co-brand strategy was carried out through a new product – Doritos Locos Tacos.
 This was a Taco-Bell shell made out of Nacho Cheese Doritos snack chips.
 Within the first 10 weeks of this co-brand launch, 100 million products were sold!

 - Food niche – crunchy snack food